CeciliaColley/PJU_FPS_Avances/Documentation/FirstPersonController.md

 Retrieves the CharacterController component for character movement and initializes rotation variables for consistent starting orientation.

 `Awake()`
-Initializes the playerActions variable with a new instance of IA_PlayerActions.
+Initializes the playerActions variable with a new instance of `IA_PlayerActions`.
 Reason: Initialization in `Awake()` ensures setup before other script execution, which is a Unity best practice for consistency and avoiding execution order issues.

 `OnEnable()` and Event Handlers: